Why Artificial Intelligence Represents a Civilizational Transition—and What It Demands from Human Responsibility

 The Sheyaloth Frame: From Fragmentation to Stewardship

-Within your site’s architecture, Sheyaloth represents:
+Within the site’s architecture, Sheyaloth represents:

 - integration of knowledge